Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Planting & Care

-For potted calamondins, stick your index finger into the soil down to about 2 inches.
-If there is moisture present, hold off on watering until it feels more dry at that depth.
-When ready to water, stop once you see it escaping the drainage holes at the base of the pot.
+For best results, stick your index finger into the soil down to about 2 inches.
+If there is moisture present, hold off on watering until it feels drier at that depth.
+When you do water your tree, stop once you see it escaping the drainage holes at the base of the pot.

-Pruning: Pruning can be done at any time of the year for in ground planted calamondins except in the winter.
+4. Pruning: Pruning can be done at any time of the year.
 Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light to flow between the branches.
-“Leggy” looking branches may indicate that there is not enough light getting to the tree’s interior.
-After the tree fruits, remove any dead wood and ventilate the center of the tree.
-Remove suckers as they form/grow from the base as they will steal away nutrients from the primary trunk of the tree.
-Pruning can be done at any time of the year for the potted calamondin.
+After the tree fruits, remove any dead wood and ventilate the center of the tree, and remove suckers as they form/grow from the base.

 Most items ship the next business day unless otherwise noted